angeloorru/stock-keeping-unit/README.md

 <p>What do you need:</p>
 <ul>
     <li>A tool such as Postman or alternatively, a browser needed to execute http requests</li>
     <li>On a terminal window/tab, navigate to your project directory up to the location of the package.json file.
 Once there, run the command "npm i".
-This should install all the dependencies needed as well as generating the dist and node_modules folders and the package-lock.json file.</li>
+This should install all the dependencies needed as well as the node_modules folders and the package-lock.json file.</li>
 </ul>

 <p>Before starting to execute the requests, ensure that your nodeJS server is up and running (i.e. npm start)</p>